KCL-BMEIS/OOP/week1.md

 # Running our program

-Now that we produced an executable, we can run it.
+Now that we have an executable, we can run it.

 --